 When is the best time to post on Instagram is an age-old question without a definitive answer.
-Things like time zones, demographics, and industry all come into play when it comes to finding your perfect posting time.
-At Dash Hudson, we gathered data from hundreds of brands to try and help you find the right answer.
+Things like time zones, demographics and industry all come into play when it comes to finding your perfect posting time.
+At Dash Hudson, we gathered data from hundreds of brands to try and help you find the correct answer.

 While there is no exact best time to post on Instagram, there is a range.
 Typically, brands experience higher engagement in the mornings and evenings.
-This means the best time to post is between 9 PM and 4 AM.
+Therefore, the best time to post on Instagram is between 9 PM and 4 AM.
 While this time frame may seem odd, it makes total sense.
-During this these times, Instagram users typically have more downtime, while during the day they are often busy at work, or with other tasks.
+During these times, Instagram users typically have more downtime since they are often busy at work or with other tasks during the day.

 Knowing the best general time to post on Instagram is helpful, but it's even more valuable to know exactly what time you should be posting based on what day of the week it is:

-The best time to post on Sundays is between 7 PM - 11 PM.
-This timing is quite unique in comparison to other days of the week, where posting later in the evening or early in the morning is best.
+The best time to post on Sundays is between 7 PM to 11 PM.
+This timing is unique compared to other days of the week, where posting later in the evening or early in the morning is best.

-Between 12 AM - 2 AM on Mondays is when you may see your best engagement.
+Between 12 AM to 2 AM on Mondays is when you may see your best engagement.

-Similarly to Monday, 12 AM - 1 AM is the best time to post on Instagram on Tuesday.
+Similarly to Monday, 12 AM to 1 AM is the best time to post on Instagram on Tuesday.

 Interestingly enough, the best time of day to post on Wednesdays is at 11 PM sharp.

 Thursdays are where we begin to see some options.
-For the early birds, 5 AM - 9 AM is a great time to post.
-In the evening, 9 PM – 11 PM sees great levels of engagement.
+For the early birds, 5 AM to 9 AM is a great time to post.
+In the evening, 9 PM to 11 PM sees great levels of engagement.

-On Fridays, it’s best to catch the late crowd with 12 AM and 9 PM - 11 PM being the best times to post on Instagram.
+On Fridays, it’s best to catch the late crowd with 12 AM and 9 PM to 11 PM being the best times to post on Instagram.

 Consider holding your scheduling your Saturday posts for very early in the morning or late at night.
-The best times to post are from 12 AM - 1 AM and 10 PM - 11 PM.
+The best times to post are 12 AM to 1 AM and 10 PM to 11 PM.

 The best time to post Instagram reels is typically in the morning, between 9AM and 10AM.

-While global best times to post are a good rule of thumb, it’s even more valuable to know exactly when exactly that translates to in your time zone or the time zone of your target audience:
+While global best times to post are a good rule of thumb, it’s even more valuable to know precisely when that translates to in your time zone or the time zone of your target audience:

-If you’re located in GMT-4 or more specifically New York or Toronto, the best times for you to post are Sundays at 11 PM, or Saturdays at 3 AM or 11 PM.
+If you post for a GMT-4 timezone — or more specifically, New York or Toronto, the best times for you to post are Sundays at 11 PM or Saturdays at 3 AM or 11 PM.

-London, Dublin and those within GMT+1 will see better engagement on Instagram if they post on Sundays at 1 AM, Mondays between 12 AM - 1 AM, Tuesdays at 1 AM and 6 AM, and Thursdays at 5 AM.
+London, Dublin and those within GMT+1 will see better engagement on Instagram if they post on Sundays at 1 AM, Mondays between 12 AM to 1 AM, Tuesdays at 1 AM and 6 AM and Thursdays at 5 AM.

 We worked with Dash Hudson's Research and Development team to gather and analyze the data for the best times to post.
 We included nearly 700 brands and grouped and analyzed data in specific time zones to understand each unique engagement.
 The data set contains brands' performance from the first half of 2022.

-There are many sources out on the internet discussing when the best time to post on Instagram is.
+Many sources on the internet discuss the best time to post on Instagram.
 Naturally, they do not all line up to one perfect posting time.
 But fortunately, there is some interesting crossover between experts.
 Let’s take a look at a few studies and their findings.

 According to Later's analysis of 35M global posts, the optimal times to post each day on Instagram are: Monday and Thursday at 5 AM, and Tuesday, Wednesday, Friday, Saturday and Sunday at 6 AM.